Social Media Monitoring and Analytics One Dashboard

 Alerts That Filter the Noise

 Not every mention needs your attention.
 Set thresholds for sentiment shifts, volume spikes, or specific keywords so your team only gets pinged when something actually warrants a response.
+See our comparison of the best social media sentiment analysis tools 2026 for the broader monitoring + sentiment market.

 - Priority alerts